mediasuitenz/loopback-jsonapi-model-serializer/README.md

 Post.belongsTo(Author)
 ```

-We can perform the folliowing query:
+We can perform the following query:

 ```
 Post.find().then(data => {...})